CLICK TO PLAY THIS EPISODE

 French Tips of the Week

-This episode is chock-full of language tips, and some of those will save you a lot of money too, so be sure to listen!
+This episode is chock-full of travel French phrases you are sure to come across on your trip to France.
+Some of those will save you a lot of money too, so be sure to listen!

 Le Menu vs. La Carte